 Pepex Biomedical’s mission is to become the leading technology source, prime supplier, and marketer of enzymatic biosensors for consumer medical devices and hospital diagnostic use.

-Ultimately Pepex Biomedical was formed from these concepts and under rights granted by E. Heller & Company, began a five year joint development and technology sharing agreement with TheraSense.
-Subsequently TheraSense was acquired by Abbott Laboratories and is operated as Abbott Diabetes Care.
+Ultimately Pepex Biomedical was formed from these concepts and under rights granted by E. Heller & Company, began a five-year joint development and technology sharing agreement with TheraSense.
+In 2004, Subsequently TheraSense was acquired by Abbott Laboratories and is remains operatinged today as Abbott Diabetes Care, marketing their FreeStyle® family of glucose monitoring systems.
+Subsequently, Pepex continued its R&D efforts and has amassed an extensive IP portfolio of over 300 global patents that protect our proprietary manufacturing process and unique biosensor design capable of detecting 800 unique biomarkers including COVID-19, Sepsis, HIV, Ebola, Hepatitis and other life-altering antigens.

-By comparison Pepex’s advanced sensors and novel manufacturing processes enables an easy to use device that sets Pepex apart from the rest of the industry.
-The minimal sample size promotes virtually pain free testing.
-The technology is adaptable to virtually all diabetic and disposable enzymatic sensor markets, to the “micro invasive” trend monitoring systems, and to the rapidly emerging demand for indwelling micro sensors.
+By comparison Pepex’s advanced sensors and novel manufacturing processes enables the development of an easy to use devices that sets Pepex apart from the rest of the industry.
+Our exclusive production process provides significant enhancements to precision through the science of nanotechnology, adding meaningful benefits for high volume output while minimizing cost issues in all of our products.
+Prototype research has already been completed for both electrochemistry and engineering using AJP, each of which The minimal sample size promotes virtually pain free testing.
+The technology is adaptable to virtually all diabetic and disposable enzymatic sensor markets, to the support the “micro invasive” trend in monitoring systems, and to the rapidly emerging demand for indwelling micro sensors.

 Pepex first identified, then developed methods to specifically resolve a host of industry problems, and in the process created a whole new standard of care in patient monitoring previously unobtainable.
 Our technology allows for significantly greater miniaturization (demanded by the industry), dramatically improved accuracy and reliability (required in clinical care and treatment), all at a substantial cost reduction in manufacturing (decreasing cost and improving profitability).